tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 No, not my ears.

-It was directly inside my skull, a rooted thing creeping it's way into my mind.
+It was directly inside my skull, a rooted thing creeping its way into my mind.

 I remember screaming, my cry joining the cacophony around me.
 I slammed my head into the desk when I couldn't press my hands over my ears, resorting to knocking myself out.
 I could taste metal in the back of my throat and glued to my teeth, sticky on my tongue.